nataliegarcia-8/Domestic-Covid19-TravelApp/README.md

 ### User story

-AS a wanderer,
+As a traveler,
-I WANT to search flight deals, currency exchange rates, groupon deals, and covid information about the travel destination, So that I can find the best travel deals and be informed on what is happening at my desired destination.
+I WANT to see flight deals as well as covid information pertaining to a desired destination.
+So that I can find the best travel deals and be informed on what is happening at my desired destination.
 GIVEN I am accessing the destination search page,
 WHEN I enter my start and end destination into the search and desired dates, THEN I am provided with flight deals, coronavirus information, groupon deals, and exchange rates.

-Wireframe or sketch of the design **Due by Tuesday, 7/21